unisdgprojectteam38/unisdgteam38-deploy/README.md

 │   └── /supabase      # Supabase client and related middleware
 ├── /types             # Type definitions
 ```

-Here's the updated list of key components and their functions based on the detailed project structure provided in the images:

----
-Here is the further refined list of key components, with the requested components removed:

 ---

 ### Key Components and Their Functions